uc-python/python-for-web-scraping/02-simple-scraper/md_slides/env-setup.md

 ---
 class: center, middle

-## Environment Setup on Mac

----

-# Environment Setup on Mac
+# Environment Setup in Anaconda Navigator

 *These steps may not work exactly as-is on your setup, depending on your operating system, version of Anaconda, and some other factors.
 If you run into trouble, consult the Anaconda Navigator [Getting Started guide](https://docs.anaconda.com/anaconda/navigator/getting-started/) and [full documentation](https://docs.anaconda.com/anaconda/navigator/).*

+---

+# Environment Setup in Anaconda Navigator

 1. Download our course materials to your computer, in a location of your choice.
 Just remember where!